 Contacting the Coaches and your Partner by email:

-- A sample email is located on CCSUA Locker Room – Protocols Corner in the Professionalism
+- A sample email is located on CCSUA Locker Room – Protocols Corner in this same Game Preparation section.

 - The crew chief /plate umpire should check the Arbiter Schedule and home team Point of contact information to determine who the email should be sent to.
 (Coaches at Community College level, Event managers at D-I/II/III).